Horizon-bound objects: Kerr--Vaidya solutions: Rindler Horizons for Kerr--Vaidya black holes

 \subsection{Case 2: variable $a$}

-We now determine the location of the separatrix for the ingoing Kerr--Vaidya metric with variable $a$.
+We now determine the location of the separatrix for the (ingoing) gKV metric (variable $a$).
 For this metric also, Eq.~\eqref{eq10} holds.
 Now, we follow the exact same procedure outlined in the previous section to determine the location of the separatrix

 Now, to determine the location of the Rindler horizon, we perform the anholonomic coordinate transformations given in Eq.~\eqref{nc53} to obtain the exact same metric of Eq.~\eqref{nc52} (but with variable $a$).
 We then make the following approximations: